 No matter what designer you are, whether you work in fashion, apparel, textiles, soft goods etc., you need to make sure that colour cohesively translates across different materials, media (e-commerce imagery, packaging etc.) and within the retail environment.
 Basically, that you have colour consistency throughout your whole process, from ideas stage right through to completion.

+Communicating accurately the colour can improve the supply chain efficiency, reducing costs and delays in production stage.
 Whilst this is not easy, colour consistency is achievable, if brands and companies adopt the right practices and tools.
 This way you can ensure that colour stays consistent from the initial idea right through to the product being sold on the shop floor (or e-commerce site).

 Digital and physical elements in the workflow